ASR-project/Multilingual-PR/README.md

 The project is based on [Mozilla CommonVoice dataset](https://commonvoice.mozilla.org/fr) available on [HuggingFace](https://huggingface.co/datasets/common_voice).
 When the script is launched, the program will automatically download the correct dataset and transform ground truth sentences to phonemes using [phonemizer](https://github.com/bootphon/phonemizer).
 You are free to chose any dataset available on HuggingFace with phonemes dictionaries previously cited to run your models.
 For our experiments we use:
 ```
-it, nl, tr, ru, sv
+it, nl, tr, ru, sv-SE
 ```
 Feel free to try any other languages and submit a Pull Request :electric_plug:.